ParallelMaths/parallel/pages/8-13-chrismaths.md

 It follows that of the given options a year is closest to the length of time corresponding to the number of seconds mentioned in the song.

 __Note__
-A calendar year has 365 days in a normal year, but 366 days in a leap year such as the current year.
+A calendar year has 365 days in a normal year, but 366 days in a leap year such as 2016.

 Astronomers use several different definitions of a year which differ a little from each other in length.
 One common definition is the sidereal year which is the time it takes the earth to complete one revolution about the sun, relative to the distant stars.
 The sidereal year has length 365.256363004 days.